eyagarci/eyagarci.github.io/_posts/2024-01-22-building-docker-image.md

 ---
-title: Building Docker Image
+title: "Building Docker Image"
 date: 2024-01-22 22:00:00
 categories: [docker]
-tags: [docker,docs,linux,windows]    # Tags should always be in lowercase
+tags: [docker,docs,linux,windows]
 image:
-  path: /assets/images/headers/docker.webp
+  path: /assets/imgs/headers/docker.webp
 ---

-## Introduction to Docker: Revolutionizing Containerization
+## Introduction:
 In the realm of software development, Docker stands as a revolutionary force, providing an efficient solution to the challenges of packaging, distributing, and running applications.
 Its inception was rooted in the need for consistent and reproducible environments, ultimately revolutionizing containerization.

 ## Key Advantages: